 A: Auburn University recently committed to designing and building LEED-certified buildings and this office had a key catalyzing role in making that happen.

 “How am I showing up today, am I bringing my best self to the world today?”

 Q: How does the sustainability landscape look in the world today, through your eyes?
 What are the most promising trends or opportunities you see?

 A: To quote Charles Dickens, ‘It [is] the best of times, it [is] the worst of times….’
 I agree with the premise Paul Hawken explains in his book Blessed Unrest, that there is a large, unseen and unreported global movement of millions working in small informal groups to large multi-national social/non-governmental organizations to create positive change.
 Add to that what is happening at the leading edge of business by companies like Interface, Patagonia, Unilever, etc, and there is significant forward momentum.
+The modern pharmaceutical industry works to ensure that no man with a reduced level of potency is left without https://tiaca.org/buy-viagra-sildenafil-online-20-mg/ Viagra.
+Manufacturers produce not only a few dosages of the drug – 25, 50, 100 or 200 mg, but also means in different dosage forms.
+The list of species is wide enough, so men have plenty to choose from.
 In the face of the shocking and troubling election of Donald Trump and his horrific appointments, I witness and hear of people getting out of their houses and organizing to fight back to protect what has been accomplished and lay the groundwork for more forceful positive change.
 In my view, only people organizing and acting can overcome the powerful, wealthy interests that dominate government and what barely can be described as “public” policy in the United States, and more people are coming together to organize and act.
 These trends seem to be going on elsewhere around the planet.

 Q: Anything else you want to add?